 Certain specialist insurers focus on mobile home insurance.
 A lot of the major insurers will also cover mobile homes, but you’ll need to specify the kind of building you want covered during the policy purchase process, and it likely won’t be the same policy structure as traditional homeowners insurance.

-Mobile home insurance doesn’t cover anything lived in short term, in addition tents, caravans, camper vans, motorhomes or any dwelling that could be registered as a vehicle.
+Mobile home insurance doesn’t cover anything lived in short term, in addition to tents, caravans, camper vans, motorhomes or any dwelling that could be registered as a vehicle.
 For those you’d need a form of vehicle insurance.

 What does mobile home insurance cover?